Summer – 1973 – Midwest, USA

 “Pure religion and undefiled before God and the Father is this: to visit the fatherless and widows in their affliction.”
 James 1:27

-My sister, Marsha, asked the director of the nursing home, where we both are working this summer, for permission to have a Bible study for the patients on our day off.
-The director said “yes” so we had our first Bible study today!
-Prior to today, I only saw all the patients asleep at night under their white bedspreads in the dark.
-I was amazed at all the hustle and bustle with the patients up and dressed and either walking with a walker or in a wheelchair.
-We went room to room and invited each patient to come to the Bible study in the patient lounge.
+My sister, Marsha, asked the director of the nursing home, where we both worked this summer, for permission to have a Bible study for the patients on our day off.
+The director agreed so we had our first Bible study today.
+Before this, I only saw the patients asleep at night under their white bedspreads in their dark rooms.
+With amazement, I stared at them now dressed in street clothes.
+We walked room to room and invited each person to come to the Bible study in the lounge.
 We gathered about 20 residents and began.
 Marsha led them in singing a few hymns while I accompanied them on my violin.
-Their favorite hymn seemed to be:
+They sang with gusto their favorite hymn.

 What a friend we have in Jesus, All our sins and griefs to bear!

 What a privilege to carry Everything to God in prayer!

 O what peace we often forfeit, O what needless pain we bear,